1. What is “Workers’ Compensation” in Florida?

 restrictions.
 When an employee returns to work with the restrictions resulting

-from the accident and is earning wages less than 80 percent of the pre
+from the accident and is earning wages less than 80 percent of the pre-injury

 average weekly wage, the first installment of temporary partial disability

-benefits is due 7 days after the last date of the post
+benefits is due 7 days after the last date of the post-injury employer's first

 biweekly work week; and thereafter, payment for temporary partial benefits